Skip to main content

 Learn ancient technologies for modern lives as you participate in a weekend exploration designed to help you Live and Wonder Well.
 The Ancestral Watch, guided by 1440 Multiversity adjunct faculty member Tony Skrelūnas, MBA, is an immersive 3-day workshop July 10-12 that invites you to connect with self, community, and ancestral wisdom through practices refined across generations and supported by contemporary science.
 You’ll awaken in nature and explore breathwork, gratitude, visualization, and reflective tools that reduce stress, build resilience, and deepen insight — each designed to be simple, portable, and integrated into daily life.

-Combined with nourishing locally sources meals, private redwood trails, and signature wellness classes, The Ancestral Watch exploration is an intimate weekend of learning, restoration, and connection in nature.
+Combined with world-class healing foods, meditation, sound healing, forest baths, and yoga as part of the signature offerings, The Ancestral Watch exploration is an intimate weekend of learning, restoration, and connection in nature.

 About the Expedition